 Situated in North East Tanzania, Mount Kilimanjaro is the highest free-standing mountain in the world.
 While the exact meaning of the word Kilimanjaro is unknown it is thought to be a mixture of the Swahili and Kichagga languages to mean (just like Snowdon and Mont Blanc) white mountain.
 Boring right?
 Not when we consider the other Swahili name for the mountain: Uhuru.

-The word Uhuru in Swahili means freedom (specifically from non-black races) and was a name given to the mountain to commemorate Tanzanian independence from Great Britain in 1961.
-Uhuru is also the name for a supposed planned attack on all South African whites in the future, which will follow the death of Nelson Mandela.
+The word Uhuru in Swahili means ‘freedom’ and was a name given to the mountain to commemorate Tanzanian independence from Great Britain in 1961.

 The Vinson Massif is located in Antarctica, roughly 750 miles from the South Pole, and is home to Mount Vinson, the highest mountain of Antarctica.
 As well as being the highest mountain in Antarctica, the Vinson Massif also boasts the title of coldest mountain on Earth with a record low of −128.6 °F (-53.6 °C).